leahxqing/leahxqing.github.io/_pages/publications.md

 ### Will Subsidy Enhance Regional Innovation?
 From the Aspect of Cheap Land Price

 - Present in *Conference on “Frontiers in Sustainable Development Studies,”* Nov 2-3, 2024, Xiamen University

-### The Magnified Tradeoff: Evidence from the Equality-Oriented School Policy in China